omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 A `call` object refers to an unevaluated function call.
 In this case, we have the expression `5 + 5`, which is the function call `` `+`(5, 5) ``.

 Such `call` objects can also be manipulated.
-We can translate a `call` into a list to get its components and we can evaluate it to invoke the actual function call.
+We can translate a `call` into a list to get its components, and we can evaluate it to invoke the actual function call.

 ```{r}
 my_call <- f(5, 5)